Keeper-Security/Commander/README.md

 ### Command line usage

-You can run actions directly from the command line, or you can use our interactive shell mode.
-To run on the command line, just type:
+The quickest way to look up records or get a password is through the Keeper command line interface.
+The interactive shell mode is discussed in the next section.
+To see all available commands, just type:
 ```
 $ keeper
 ```